Late Chunking: Contextual Chunk Embeddings Using Long-Context Embedding Models: Related Work

 To address the limited context length and overcome practical issues of handling embeddings of long texts, chunking text before embedding it has become common practice.
 While simple chunking methods use a fixed token length~\citep{lewis2020retrieval} or split text into units like sentences or paragraphs, more sophisticated methods like semantic chunking~\citep{kamradt2024textsplitting} use the similarity of embedding vectors of neighboring sentences to find optimal spans for chunking.

 To prevent the problem of missing context information various approaches have been proposed that augment the text of the chunks.
 For instance, practitioners divide text into overlapping chunks~\citep{Saf2023From}, meaning that the end of one chunk shares some tokens with the beginning of the next chunk.
 During the development of this paper, a blog post~\citep{anthropic_contextual_retrieval} introduced an alternative approach for producing contextualized chunk embeddings using an additional large language model (LLM).
 The LLM receives as input the whole document and the target chunk to produce text for augmenting the chunk text with relevant context information before passing it to the embedding model.
 This is however computationally more expensive, as LLMs are typically much larger than embedding models or even require paid access to LLM APIs.
+Similarly, \cite{luo-etal-2024-landmark} extract propositions for each paragraph using an additional language model.
+However, each paragraph is processed independently, which might result in losing context across paragraphs.
+Moreover, this approach cannot be used with any technique for segmenting the text (e.g. fixed-size, sentence-based, semantic chunking, ...) but is restricted to the texts produced by the language model.

 Another branch of research proposes embedding models that encode and index an embedding for each token.
 Models like ColBERT~\citep{khattab2020colbert, jha2024jina} use a method called ``late interaction", which compares each token embedding of the query with each token embedding of the document and can compute more accurate relevance scores in this way.
 However, in contrast to our proposed late chunking method, this leads to more computational effort during the vector search.